 Section will be held most Fridays of each week.
 All students in the section will participate in the meeting at the same time, sometimes collaboratively, via video conference.
 These meetings are held via Zoom; you can find them by going to the "Zoom" tab.
 Section meetings are mandatory.
-Beyond being 20 percent of your grade and a measure of the GHP Student Learning Outcome, section is the part of the class where you can discuss ideas with your peers and learn from your TA.
+Beyond being 20 percent of your grade and a measure of the MAC Competency Diversity & Equity Student Learning Outcomes and the GHP Student Learning Outcome, section is the part of the class where you can discuss ideas with your peers and learn from your TA.